lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[D1\] Schneider, E.D. and Kay, J.J.
 (1994) '[**Life as a manifestation of the second law of Thermodynamics**](https://www.sciencedirect.com/science/article/pii/0895717794901880?via%3Dihub)', *Mathematical and Computer Modelling*, 19(6–8), pp. 25–48. doi:10.1016/0895-7177(94)90188-0.

->Describes the '4th law of thermodynamics': an open system far from equilibrium will evolve in time so as to maximise its entropy production.
-This makes self-organization an inevitable consequence if the non-equilibrium condition is maintained, as the system seeks to dissipate gradients in Gibbs free energy imposed upon it.
+>Describes the '4th law of thermodynamics': an open system far from equilibrium will evolve in time so as to maximise the generation of entropy production in the surroundings.
+This makes low entropy self-organization an inevitable consequence if the non-equilibrium state is maintained, as the system seeks to dissipate gradients in Gibbs free energy imposed upon it.
+A common non-biological example is the formation of convection cells in confined fluids with strong applied thermal gradients.

 \[D2\] Koonin, E.V. and Novozhilov, A.S.
 (2008) '[**Origin and evolution of the Genetic Code: The universal enigma**](https://iubmb.onlinelibrary.wiley.com/doi/10.1002/iub.146)', *IUBMB Life*, 61(2), pp. 99–111. doi:10.1002/iub.146.